 - All of the above!

-- Lightly brown a half pound of ground beef, and stir it into the bean mixture as part of step 3 of the recipe instructions.
+- Lightly brown a half pound of ground beef, and stir the meat into the bean mixture as part of step 3 of the recipe instructions.

-- If you have some leftover boiled chicken, pulled pork, or pulled chicken from another meal, this is another tasty option to mix into step 3.
+- If you have some leftover boiled chicken, pulled pork, sausage, or pulled chicken from another meal, these are other tasty options to mix into step 3.